 Safety sells.
-That’s apparent from manufacturers’efforts to improve truck-braking systems.
-Nearly all this year’s Class 3-6 commercial vehicles provide upgraded braking systems and/or new brake-related features and options that promise more driver safety and control than ever before.
+That’s apparent from manufacturers' efforts to improve truck-braking systems.
+Nearly all the 2008-MY medium-duty Class 3-6 commercial vehicles provide upgraded braking systems and/or new brake-related features and options that promise more driver safety and control than ever before.

 FORD F-450/550 ABS SYSTEM PROVIDES MORE ROBUSTNESS

 Ford’s new 2008-model F-450 pickups and F-550 Chassis Cabs, which began arriving in dealerships in February and March, provide several brake-related enhancements.

 The Class 4-5 trucks’ standard power-assisted four-wheel disc, four-wheel anti-lock braking system (ABS) provides more robustness in off-road operations, with additional shielding on all models equipped with a skid plate.

 For its diesel-engine-equipped models, Ford also offers a new optional traction control (TC) system, which provides more precise control and reduced maintenance/cost, according to company officials.